leahtait/Psychic-Game/README.md

 # Psychic-Game
-A javascript game where the player tries to guess the letter the computer has selected
+A javascript game where the player tries to guess the letter the computer has selected.